 There are 5 different species of Kingsnakes in Louisiana and a similar looking species, the Scarlet Snake.
 The photo below was found in Dundee, Harold A. and Douglas A. Rossman's, The Amphibians and Reptiles of Louisiana and shows:

 C. Mole Kingsnake, Lampropeltis calligaster rhombomaculata

 F. Scarlet Snake, Cemphora coccinea

-The most common Kingsnake in Southeastern Louisiana, where we reside, is the Common or Speckled Kingsnake.
+The most common kingsnake in Southeastern Louisiana, where we reside, is the common or speckled kingsnake.
 We have had many encounters with this lovely and gentle creature and we welcome them in our habitat.
 Kingsnakes are constrictors, which means they wrap their bodies around their prey and squeeze until the prey is dead.
-One unique fact about Kingsnakes is their ability to overpower and kill poisonous snakes without succumbing to their venom.
+One unique fact about kingsnakes is their ability to overpower and kill venomous snakes without succumbing to their venom.